-

 Starfish

-A reader asked us if we saw any starfish while snorkeling.
+One of our readers asked if we saw any starfish while snorkeling.
 The answer is yes, absolutely!
-The waters around Bocas del toro are chock full of brittle stars, orange sea stars, basket stars, and more with names that we know but I won’t bore you with.
+The waters around Bocas del Toro are chock full of brittle stars, orange sea stars, basket stars, and more, with names that we know but I won’t bore you with.

-Here’s a green sponge with some brittle starfish at its base.
+Here’s a green sponge with a few brittle stars at its base.

 Green sponge we saw while snorkeling in Bocas del Toro

-Along with a variety of starfish, we saw plenty of other sealife.
-We used to keep many them in our 90-gallon saltwater fish tank.
+Along with a variety of starfish, we saw plenty of other sea life.
+We used to keep many of them in our 90-gallon saltwater fish tank.

 When you’re snorkeling, you will see a lot more beautiful marine life than any fish shop can carry, at a bargain price!